AlgoETS/BullETS/README.md

 This section covers the installation process if you wish to **contribute** to the library.
 We recommend using a [virtual environment](https://docs.python.org/3/library/venv.html) to keep BullETS and its dependencies from interfering with your system installs.

-1. Clone the repo and go the library's root directory
+1. Clone the repo and go to the library's root directory
 ``` shell
 # Clone this repository
 git clone https://github.com/AlgoETS/BullETS